apache/cordova-mobile-spec/README.md

 It also provides access to [manual and automated tests of the installed plugins (via `cordova-plugin-test-framework`)](https://github.com/apache/cordova-plugin-test-framework).

+(History: A very long time ago this repository also _included_ all the manual and automated plugin tests before those were extracted and moved into the plugins themselves.)

 ## Overview

 This repository has 3 parts: